Cover Letter Guide

 - Prove that you have researched the company by mentioning something about the organization: an aspect of the company’s culture that you admire, the way you fit with their mission, or why you would like to work there.
 Gather this information by spending time on the company’s website, viewing its LinkedIn company profile, or by doing an informational interview with someone who works there.

-- Reference personal qualities you possess that will be of benefit to the job and provide examples (i.e. organized, flexible, enthusiastic).
+- Provide examples of personal qualities that will be of benefit to the job (i.e. organized, flexible, enthusiastic).
 However, be careful not to overuse “I,” “me,” or “my.”
 Make sure the cover letter stays focused on the needs of the person to whom you are writing.

 - Prove your strong writing skills (an important aspect for most jobs!) by writing a well-crafted cover letter, then ask someone to proofread it so you know it is error-free.